What Is Sales Automation?

 The fix: Use automation for admin tasks while keeping human judgment in messaging and relationship-building.
 Automate the research, not the thinking.

-Signal-driven selling will become standard.
-Reps will work from prioritized lists built by AI analyzing intent data, account changes, and engagement patterns.
-The best teams will combine automation with human judgment, using technology to scale what works.
+Signal-driven selling is becoming standard.
+Reps work from prioritized lists built by AI analyzing intent data, account changes, and engagement patterns.
+The best teams combine automation with human judgment, using technology to scale what works.

 Talk to our team to see how ZoomInfo can help you implement sales automation that drives pipeline.